concordion/cubano/cubano-webdriver-manager/src/main/docs/overview.md

 If proxy settings have been configured for the project, WebDriver Manager will be configured to use the proxy settings.

 WebDriver manager supports a number of settings, such as the path to download drivers to.
-Any settings in the configuration files starting with 'wdm.' will be passed to WebDriver Manager.
+Any settings in the configuration files starting with 'wdm.' will be passed to WebDriver Manager, documentation for these settings can be found at [https://github.com/bonigarcia/webdrivermanager]( - ).

 ## Selenium WebDriver Configuration

 ##### webdriver.browserProvider

-The fully qualified name of the browser provider class
-* If the package is not included then the supplied value will be prefixed with "org.concordion.cubano.driver.web.provider."
+The fully qualified name of the browser provider class, if using one of the built in provider classes the package name is not required as it will default to "org.concordion.cubano.driver.web.provider".
 * This may be overridden by setting the system property browserProvider

+*Local browser options:*
+* ChromeBrowserProvider
+* EdgeBrowserProvider
-* Will default to FirefoxBrowserProvider if not supplied
+* FirefoxBrowserProvider (default)

-##### webdriver.resartBrowserTestCount

-* Not yet supported
+* InternetExplorerBrowserProvider
-* If set to any value greater than zero will cause the browser to restart after that many tests have completed
-* Defaults to 0
+* OperaBrowserProvider

+These have been choosen as they are the most commonly used browsers and are supported by the Bonigarcia WebDriver Manager and will automatically download the driver executable required to drive the associated browser.

+If you wish to use an alternative browser you will need to download the browser driver and create a new class implementing the BrowserProvider interface.

+*Local Selenium Grid:*
+* SeleniumGridBrowserProvider (NOT YET DEVELOPED)

+*Remote Selenium Grid:*
+* BrowserStackBrowserProvider (NEEDS WORK)
+* SauceLabsBrowserProvider (NEEDS WORK)

 ##### webdriver.browserSize